Student Accounts and Email

 Student Technology Resources

-All full-time students from the classes of 2019 and 2020 have been given laptop computers for their use while at the college (the program is being phased-out for future class years).
+All full-time students from the class of 2020 have been given laptop computers for their use while at the college (the program is being phased-out for future class years).
 Students were given a new laptop when they entered as freshmen.
 At the end of their sophomore year, students return the laptop originally provided to them in exchange for another new laptop to be used until the completion of their senior year.
 At that time, the laptop will either be returned to the college or may be purchased for a fee; the laptops remain the property of Ursinus College until that time.
 Students are responsible for the appropriate use, care, and security of the laptops and are required to return their laptops on demand for misuse or for mandatory maintenance.
 Students must also return their laptop immediately if there is a change in their full-time student status.
 Failure to do so will lead to a charge for the laptop’s value on the student account.
-The laptops are covered under a two-year warranty and all service to them will be provided by the College’s Technology Support Center (in the lower level of Myrin Library).
+The laptops are covered under a two-year warranty and all service to them will be provided by the College’s Library and IT Services (in the Myrin Library).
 Additional information on student responsibilities is provided during the laptop distribution process, and students are required to sign for their laptops and acknowledge those responsibilities.

 There are public print stations on the first floors of Myrin Library, Pfahler Hall, Olin Hall, Floy Lewis Bakes Center and the upper level of Wismer Center – information on using these printers is available at www.ursinus.edu/printing .
 There is a per-page fee associated with the use of these printers, which is charged via the college’s ‘Bear Bucks’ program.
 More information on this program is available at www.ursinus.edu/bearbucks.